link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/decentralized-cluster/consensus-protocol.md

 </procedure>

+Why is **Term** reliable?
+Because, the term value in **Raft** serves as a logical clock.
+If a candidate has a higher term than others, it signifies that more time has passed, because:

+- Nodes time out and increase its term after a **shared** duration, a node with the lower term must live shorter the higher ones.
+- If a node escalates its term from a higher node, it must walk behind that node.

+#### Split Vote

 What if we have no majority or equal votes?
-The process comes to a phase called **Split Vote**
+The process comes to a phase called **Split Vote**.

-- Some systems let the candidate initiate a new election by increasing its term and again requesting votes
+- Some systems let the candidate initiate a new election by increasing its term and again requesting other votes.
-- Or simply, some systems select between the candidates randomly
+- Or simply, some systems select between the candidates randomly.
 - ...

-The term value in **Raft** also serves as a logical clock.
-If a candidate has a higher term than others, it signifies that more time has passed

-- Nodes time out and increase its term after a **shared** duration, a node with the lower term must live shorter the higher ones
-- If a node escalates its term from a higher node, it must walk behind that node

-#### Log Replication
+### Log Replication

 After a leader is elected,
 changes in the cluster must be saved in the leader's log first, and further replicated to followers.
+That's way the cluster metadata is constantly transmitted to the entire cluster.

 For example, a node wants to join a cluster.
 It needs to contact the leader first,